YeabMoges/CNE310_Yeab/README.md

 ## Getting Started

 These project works best with IDLE python compiler.
-Download and Install IDLE to your local computer.
+Download and Install IDLE on your local computer.

 ```
 https://www.python.org/downloads/